jeffhraim/jeffhraim/README.md

 - 👋 Hi, I’m @jeffhraim
 - 👀 I’m interested in anything related to DATA.
-- 🌱 I’m currently learning Data Science, Machine Learning, and Data Analytics.
+- 🌱 I’m continuously learning Data Science, Machine Learning, and Data Analytics.
 - 💞️ I’m looking to collaborate on Projects!
 - 📫 How to reach me @balillajeffhraim@gmail.com